K-means for Evolving Data Streams: Introduction

 \subsection{Contributions}

 In this paper, we formally define the Streaming $K$-means (S$K$M) problem.
-We describe an active algorithm that is completely aware of when a concept drift occurs, and another one that solves this problem with a surrogate error function.
-This surrogate error deals with the concept drift phenomenon by assigning exponentially decaying weights to older batches.
-We proof that the surrogate error is a good approximation to the S$K$M error.
-We propose a passive algorithm that minimizes the surrogate error, which is based on a weighted $K$-means over batches.
-Its performances depends on the applied initialization each time a new batch happens.
-Moreover, we present some initialization techniques that combine previous and novel information of clusters, and conduct experiments to compare them.\\
+We describe an algorithm that does not need to detect concept drifts in order to obtain a good clustering.
+This approximation deals with the concept drift phenomenon by assigning exponentially decaying weights to older batches.
+We prove that the surrogate error is a good approximation to the S$K$M error, using Hoeffding's inequality \cite{Hoeffding}.
+The surrogate error is a weighted $K$-means error which gives higher weight to recent batches.
+Due to the importance of the initialization in the behaviour of weighted $K$-means, we present two initialization techniques that search for the best combination between past and novel information of clusters.
+We conduct experiments to compare them with other two straight-forward initialization strategies, which are to compute $K$M++ on the novel batch to obtain initial centroids or simply use previously computed centroids.

 This paper is organized in the following way.
-In section \ref{SKM problem} the streaming $K$-means problem is defined, which as we will see, demands prior knowledge of when the last concept drift occurred.
-Then we propose a passive approach, and proof the suitability of our approximation.
-Next, in section \ref{sec:Initialization} we propose some appropriate initialization methods for the S$K$M problem.
-We conduct the experiments in section \ref{Experiments} to compare the results of each initialization method.
-And finally, we discuss the main conclusions.
-In the Supplementary material there is more information about algorithm pseudocodes (Section \ref{app:alg}), datasets (\ref{app:exp},\ref{app:sim}), experiments (\ref{app:sur},\ref{app:res}) and proofs (\ref{app:pro}).
+In section \ref{SKM problem} the S$K$M problem is defined.
+Next, we propose a passive approach, and prove its suitability to deal with the S$K$M problem.
+In section \ref{sec:Initialization} we propose some appropriate initialization methods for the S$K$M problem.
+Finally, we conduct the experiments\footnote{Code available at \textit{https://github.com/arkano29/Kmeans\_Streaming\_Data}} in section \ref{Experiments} to compare and discuss the results obtained for each method under different scenarios.